NCERT Exemplar Class 11 Biology Solutions Chapter 3 Plant Kingdom

 Answer:

 The dominant phase in bryophytes is represented by gametophytic plants.
 The gametophyte is self-reliant, photosynthetic, and erect.
 Antheridia and archegonia are developed and found on the gametophyte.
-These male and female organs are multicellular in nature.
+These male and female organs are multicellular.
 The Antheridia and Archegonia carry the male and female gametes.
 The antheridium produces biflagellate antherozoids, while the archegonium produces a single egg.
 Water helps to carry the antherozoids to the archegonium.
-The antherozoids flagellate, which gives them the feature to be motile.
+The antherozoids are flagellate, which gives them the feature of being motile.
 After the process of fertilisation, the zygote is formed.
 The zygote develops into a multicellular figure called a sporophyte.

-The sporophyte in bryophytes is smaller comparably and is not self-reliant.
-The sporophyte is attached to the gametophyte and gets it nutrition from the gametophyte.
+The sporophyte in bryophytes is comparatively smaller and is not self-reliant.
+The sporophyte is attached to the gametophyte and gets its nutrition from the gametophyte.
 The gametophyte has control over the life cycle of a bryophyte in every phase.
 The gametophyte is self-independent and photosynthetic.
-The size of the gametophyte is larger in size as compared to the sporophyte.
+The size of the gametophyte is larger than compared of the sporophyte.
 Also, the sporophyte is not independent and holds on to the gametophyte for nutrition.

 Question:2